jrob200/premium-supplemental-repo/getting-a-developer-job/01-getting-a-new-tech-job-overview.md

 ## What Bootcamps Do (and Don't) Teach

 Many of us here at Codecademy are bootcamp graduates, others worked at bootcamp programs.
 As of Q1 2020, 50% of the Premium team itself comes from one of those two backgrounds, so we are very familiar with them!
-There are a few big points we want you to know early on enough so that you
+There are a few big points we want you to know early on enough so that you know what extra skills to develop to put you ahead of the curve.

 ### Bootcamps Don't Get You Truly "Job Ready"